NCH-Motion-Laboratory/configdot/README.md

 You can also modify items directly by the attribute syntax:

-    config.food.cost = 20
+    config.food.fruits = ['Watermelon', 'Pineapple']

 ## Getting sections and items from a config

 `ConfigContainer` instances support the iteration protocol.
-You can get the section names and sections from a config as follows:
+You can get the items from a container as follows.
+They may be `ConfigItems` or further containers (subsections).

-    for section_name, section in config:
+    for item_name, item in config:
-        print(section_name)
+        print(item_name)

-The sections are also `ConfigContainer` instances, so they can be iterated over.
-This will give you the config items and their names:
+The sections are also `ConfigContainer` instances, so they can be iterated over in similar fashion.

     for item_name, item in section:
         print(item_name)